mmarcon/marcon.me/src/cv.md

 subtitle: Product-focused engineer, creative coder, makes maps and clouds.
 ---

-I am a software engineer with more than 10 years of experience with building all sort of things.
-I am very product focused: I believe on the importance of reasearching what users want and what others are doing before investing time and money to build new software.
+Engineering lead with more than 10 years of experience with building all sort of things.
+Very product focused and with the big picture always in mind.
+Passionate innovator specialized in full-stack development, distributed systems and Service Oriented Architectures, TDD/BDD and agile methodologies.

-I am a big supporter of [rapid prototyping](https://en.wikipedia.org/wiki/Software_prototyping) as a way to test feasibility and assumptions and to estimate projects.
+Big supporter of [rapid prototyping](https://en.wikipedia.org/wiki/Software_prototyping) as a way to test feasibility and assumptions.

 ### Skills